Losant/losant-docs/docs/workflows/experience/update-user.md

 ## Configuration

-For finding the user to update, the node can find either by user id or email address - which are both required to be unique within the context of the application, and so will at most match a single user.
-The node determines if it should find by id or email based on the form of the input (since the id and email addresses have different forms).
+For finding the user to update, the node can find either by user ID or email address - which are both required to be unique within the context of the application, and so will at most match a single user.
+The node determines if it should find by ID or email based on the form of the input (since the ID and email addresses have different forms).
 This field is [templatable](/workflows/accessing-payload-data/#string-templates), and so supports finding a user based on the current workflow payload.
 The example below is doing exactly that, and is referencing the field `experience.user.id` on the workflow payload.

 ![Update Experience User Node Configuration](/images/workflows/experience/update-user-node-config.png "Update Experience User Node Configuration")